January 1992 (1st revision)

 - Oil and gas well drilling and servicing.

-1. An employee is required
+1. An employee is required to remove or bypass a guard or other safety device.

 2. An employee is required to place any part of his or her body into an area on a machine or piece of equipment where work is being performed at or upon the point of operation, or when an associated danger zone exists during a machine operating cycle.

-EXCEPTION: Minor tool changes and adjustments which take place during normal production operations are not covered by the OSHA Standard if they are routine, repetitive, and integral to the use of the equipment for production, provided that the work is performed using alternative measures which provide effective protection.
+EXCEPTION: Minor tool changes and adjustments which take place during normal production operations are not covered by the OSHA standard if they are routine, repetitive, and integral to the use of the equipment for production, provided that the work is performed using alternative measures which provide effective protection.

 NOTE: The OSHA Lockout/Tagout Standard (See 29 CFR 1910.147) does not apply to work on cord-and-plug connected electrical equipment when the employee performing the service or maintenance controls energizing by unplugging the equipment from the energy source.
 The standard also does not apply to hot tap operations involving transmission systems from substances such as gas, steam, water, or petroleum, when they are performed on pressurized pipelines.
 However, it must be demonstrated that the continuity of service is essential, shut off of the system is impractical, and special equipment is used which provides effective protection.

-B. Affected Employees
+B. Authorized Employees

 D. Other Employees